-External (or public) functions have the following members:
+Public (or external) functions have the following members:

-- .address returns the address of the contract of the function. - .selector returns the ABI function selector - .gas (uint) returns a callable function object which, when called, will send the specified amount of gas to the target function.
+- .selector returns the ABI function selector - .gas (uint) returns a callable function object which, when called, will send the specified amount of gas to the target function.
 See External Function Calls for more information. - .value (uint) returns a callable function object which, when called, will send the specified amount of wei to the target function.
 See External Function Calls for more information.